 The Who’s Who Guide to the Courtroom

 When you bring a personal injury claim * against someone who has caused you injury and loss, people often think of they will end up in court.
-In reality, the majority of personal injuries cases will settle prior to having the case heard by a judge (often referred to settling outside of court) and can happen in a couple of different ways:
+In reality, the majority of personal injuries cases will settle prior to having the case heard by a judge.
+This is referred to as settling outside of court and can happen in a couple of different ways:

 - Settle early on with the insurance company directly